-Know exactly which queries are using the most resources, with the SQL DBA Bundle.
+Know exactly which queries are using the most resources, with SQL Monitor.

 "Whoah, people, we still haven't proved that this is what's causing the disk I/O bottleneck!"
 Steve shouted, “We've got to be sure.
 If the app is as wacky as you fear, it could be a heck of a tuning effort…and that means a lot of time and money.
 You think Bloodaxe Pedersen will take this lying down?"

 We looked up to find ourselves face to face with the man himself.

 Scene 7: Canteen showdown

 Eric towered over the crowded table, chuckling quietly.
 "Well, well, how many DBAs does it take to change an index?
 More even than I realized.
 No wonder you're such a drain on our IT budget…"